- Application Services

 Generating a new data entity for it ends up with the error shown below.

 The error comes from the system requirement that every data entity must have a primary key defined.
 So, it is possible to uniquely identify each row of the data that is conveyed through a data entity.
 For instance, Data Management Framework always evaluates data rows coming in for uniqueness using the data entity primary key.
-If a data row already exists in the system then it gets selected for update, otherwise the data is inserted.
+If a data row already exists in the system, then it gets selected for update, otherwise the data is inserted.

-Most often, changing of an already existing index on a table to being unique cannot be considered as a solution to the problem.
+Most often, changing an already existing index on a table to being unique cannot be considered as a solution to the problem.
 This post is aimed at outlining several workarounds of how the issue can be overcome with "little blood".

-First approach is based on adding a new LineNum field (incremental identifier of Real type) to a table and building up a new table unique index based on it.
+The first approach is based on adding a new LineNum field (incremental identifier of Real type) to a table and building up a new table unique index based on it.